-Apart from the down payment, you would require money for other expenses such as stamp duty, registration fees, memorandum of title deed charges, furnishing costs, electricity connection, water supply and so on.
+Apart from the down payment, you would require money for other expenses such as stamp duty, registration fees, memorandum of title deed charges, furnishing costs, electricity connection, water supply, and so on.
 This might at least cost anywhere between ₹3-₹5 lakhs or even more.
 So, you have to be financially prepared for these expenses as well.
 Try to have an estimate and start saving accordingly in order to avoid being overwhelmed at the last minute.

 Go Beyond Saving

 If you need to save ₹10 lakhs for your down payment, simply setting aside a small portion of your salary every month will not do the trick.
-You will have to put them in certain investment instruments in order to be able to save the target amount quicker.
-If you are used to putting your money in a bank savings account, consider allocating some portion of your salary in a bank’s Recurring Deposit, as it will earn more interest.
+You will have to put them in certain investment instruments in order to be able to save the target amount quickly.
+If you are used to putting your money in a bank savings account, consider allocating some portion of your salary to a bank’s Recurring Deposit, as it will earn more interest.

-You can also choose mutual funds, which might garner you an average 10-15% interest per annum, as compared to a bank RD, which will only fetch you an average interest rate of 7-8%.
+You can also choose mutual funds, which might garner you an average of 10-15% interest per annum, as compared to a bank RD, which will only fetch you an average interest rate of 7-8%.
 Even though there is nothing wrong with putting your money in the RD, you can put some portion in Mutual Funds to diversify your portfolio and earn more returns.